Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 1. Japandi — Minimalist Calm with Warm Comfort

 Japandi blends Japanese simplicity with Scandinavian coziness.
 Think: low-profile furniture, light woods, soft neutrals, and greenery.
-It’s one of the most popular styles for modern apartments and condos because it feels calm and uncluttered.
+It’s popular in modern apartments and condos because it feels calm and uncluttered.

-• Choose a palette of warm white, beige, sand, and light wood with a touch of black.
+- Choose a palette of warm white, sand, and light wood with a touch of black.

 For small spaces, Japandi pairs beautifully with the layout ideas from our small-space decorating guide .